skip to content

 1960's Christmas Classicsvarious artists / 1960's Christmas Classics

 Last year, Sony released three whole volumes of 1950's Christmas Classics, clearing well more than a hundred dusty tracks out of their vaults - many of which had never been reissued in the digital age.
 Sony owns the masters of Columbia, RCA, and their legions of associated labels, so those are some big, deep vaults.
 This year, we get 1960's Christmas Classics, which I hope is the first of a series.
 Sony did that last year - released the first volume without calling it the start of a series, then dropped two more volumes later in the season.
-Be aware, most of the music in the series to date leans heavily towards what we now call "easy listening," which is hardly my speed.
-But, there have been some truly "hip" gems amidst the dross, including rare tracks by Barry Richards, the Chambers Brothers, and Bud Logan on 1960's Christmas Classics.
+So far, there's been no word on that, but they did release 1940's Christmas Classics Vol. 1...
+Anyway, be aware, most of the music in the series to date leans heavily towards what we now call "easy listening," which is hardly my speed.
+But, there have been some truly "hip" gems amidst the dross, including rare tracks by Barry Richards, the Chambers Brothers, and Bud Logan on 1960's Christmas Classics, and some Raymond Scott tracks on 1940's Christmas Classics.
 Nearly all of the songs will be new to most listeners.
 Most of them were, in fact, new to me - and you may have noticed that I'm fairly obsessive about this stuff.
-Anyway, like last year, 1960's Christmas Classics is available only for download and streaming, and Sony continues to reissue all sorts of deep catalog titles.
+Anyway, like last year, these collections are available only for download and streaming, and Sony continues to reissue all sorts of deep catalog titles.
 There are way too many to mention, but they've restored complete albums by Sammy Kaye, the Three Suns, Slim Whitman, and Andy Williams, among others (see list below).

-Here's a very early, very tentative list of my favorite Christmas singles and tracks for 2024 (in alphabetical order by artist).
-Many, many more will arrive before the big day, so this list will almost certainly change and expand.
+Here's an early, tentative list of my favorite Christmas singles and tracks for 2024 (in alphabetical order by artist).
+Many more will arrive before the big day, so this list will almost certainly evolve.

 Hollyberries